 Hello.
 If you are reading this, you may be wanting to work on issues that are distressing you.
-This may be sadness, anxiety, confusion, fear or pain.
+It really is the first step in feeling happier, confident and stronger.
+You may be feeling sadness, anxiety, confusion, fear or pain.
 I may be able to help.
-I am based in Liverpool City Centre close to transport links.
+I am based in Rodney street, Liverpool, close to transport links.
 Previous clients have described me as warm, approachable, friendly and trustworthy.

 How I can help.